 Or: Subjectivism and relativism make disagreement impossible.
 If we interpret the statements as "According to prochoicers, abortion should not be outlawed" and "According to pro-lifers, abortion should be outlawed," then the prochoicer and pro-lifer are not disagreeing.
-(Review: Was this also a problem for Ayer?)
+(Review: Also a problem for the "moral judgment" relativist?
+For Ayer?)